zzzNitro/Firmamento/README.md

 As newcomers to Zwarbaad, you may be oblivious to the city's secrets and the myriad legends that shroud its history.
 Hidden amidst the labyrinthine alleys and shadowy corners are enigmas and treasures, waiting to be uncovered or seized.
 Each stone, each whispered rumor, and each seafarer's tale carries the promise of revelation and adventure.

 > "In Zwarbaad, geography is destiny.
 The city's isolation has made it an untouchable treasure, a custodian of magical stones, and a realm where the tides of history reveal their secrets only to the boldest of explorers."

-This revised section now focuses on the city's strategic location as a key point in the maritime trade route for magical stones, underscoring its role as a customs stop and hinting at hidden mysteries that await exploration by the players.

 ---